pamela-tham/Retail-Store-Analysis-Project-PowerBI/README.md

 #  Retail Store Analysis - PowerBI

 Welcome to the **Retail-Store-Analysis** project!
 This project aims to analyze sales and performance data of a retail company, Blinkit grocery app which is an online store.
 This project leverages data provided by Data Tutorials(https://topmate.io/data_tutorials).
-The dataset, originally in Rxcel format, was imported into Power BI for data cleaning, transformation, and visualization.
+The dataset, originally in Excel format, was imported into Power BI for data cleaning, transformation, and visualization.

 ---